mastercomfig/mastercomfig/docs/contributing.md

 Put your launch option in the appropriate section and if it's in the `Recommended` section, add it to the launch options line for copying.

-Here's lists of launch options to help you out:
+Here are lists of launch options to help you out:

 * [Windows](tf2/launchopts_win.md)
 * [Linux](tf2/launchopts_linux.md)